pmean/build-website/text/05/ClinicalImportanceA.md

 > uses confidence intervals can you also assess the practical
 > significance of these findings.\
 > \
-> Steve Simon, Research Biostatistician Children\'s Mercy Hospital,
+> Steve Simon, Research Biostatistician Children's Mercy Hospital,
 > Kansas City MO, USA\
 > \
 > Competing interests: none declared.\